-My work consists of some variation of building products in a creative form.
+My work showcase here consists of some variation of building products in a creative form.
 There is a pure joy in building and launching creative products.
 Building a product is like planting a seed which allows for experimenting with new ideas.
-Pursuing creative projects either bring chaos in order or helps to escape chaos.
+Pursuing creative projects either bring chaos in order or helps me escape chaos.
 It brings hope and sense of aliveness.
 The journey of building products has given me insights on various topics which has been fruitful in my professional life.
 Below are some of the creative projects I have woked on.